zenbitETH/Zenbit-Protocol-Prototype/README.md

 #

-Zenbit protocol wants to tokenize the value of digital skills, creative assets, and urban governance participation, a prototype is being tested on Mexican urbanized zones with internet access, where users can interact with Zenbit’s Hub through a web navigator to complete tasks and gain economic value on tokens rewards or digital skills certificates on non-fungible tokens.
+Zenbit is a set of smart contracts for tokenizing the value of digital skills, creative assets, and urban governance participation.
+Users can interact with the protocol contracts on zenbit.city through a decentralized wallet integrated into their web browser.
+By completing tasks in which they use or develop their digital skills, users are rewarded with units of the $ ZNTB token and a collectible token (NFTs) that certifies the skill obtained during the task.
 #

-The protocol has the purpose of establishing people’s digital skills, creative value, and citizenship as determining elements of access to financial services and jobs.
-We are looking to reach worldwide where people are facing similar challenges to boost their digital economy and where Zenbit protocol can help to close the digital gaps.
+The protocol is intended to boost both financial and digital inclusion by encouraging technological specialization, the production of creative value, and citizen participation; establishing them as determining elements in the access to decentralized financial services and digital job opportunities.